-Forty years ago today, MLB superstar Roberto Clemente died.
-We reflect on his legacy.
-Originally published July 2011 on Obit-Mag.com.
+Forty years ago today, MLB superstar Roberto Clemente, seen here in 1972, died.
+We reflect on the legacy of the Pittsburgh Pirate with this story originally published July 2011 on Obit-Mag.com.
+(AP Photo)

 When Derek Jeter notched his 3,000th hit this weekend, he followed it up with another at his next at-bat.
 In one game, Jeter leap-frogged ahead of Roberto Clemente, the Pittsburgh Pirates star of the 1960s and 1970s, and became 27th on the all-time career hit list.
 Surely Jeter will rise higher in those rankings.
 With half of this season left and more years on his contract, the Yankee captain has more in his bat, diminishing power notwithstanding.
 He will further burnish an already stellar resume, something that Roberto Clemente was never able to do.